moby/moby/docs/articles/dockerfile_best-practices.md

     $ docker run postgres postgres --help

-Lastly, it could also be used to start a totally different tool, such Bash:
+Lastly, it could also be used to start a totally different tool, such as Bash:

     $ docker run --rm -it postgres bash